bahrus/pdpu/README.md

 Anyway, these "connector" components are, I think, compatible with a pure functional model, *if the web components themselves adhere to the necessary discipline to make it so*.
 For example, if when components raise events, they only put into the event detail a deep clone of some internal (sub)object, and if downstream components only bind to the event detail, and/or if components receiving said events treat the event as an immutable thing requiring careful cloning before updating, this would, I think, satisfy the functional purist.

 Is this a goal worth pursuing?
-Each person is, to some degree, a product of their experience, and, based on my experience, this isn't a pressing concern, partly based on my speculation two paragraphs above.
-I **think** these connector components are compatible with that.
+Each person is, to some degree, a product of their experience, and, based on my experience, this isn't a pressing concern, partly based on my speculation two paragraphs above. but if it is for you, I **think** these connector components are compatible with that.

 ## Recursive sibling drilldown -- Invitation Only